Materials, cuts and sizes: choosing the right kimono

 The key to the kimono is its modularity: it adapts to your style, your mood, your body of the day.

-Wear it loose for an androgynous effect, belted for a defined silhouette, or layered over other clothing.
+It can be worn loose for an androgynous effect, belted for a defined silhouette, or layered over other clothing.

 In short: one kimono, many ways of living.